bsjoberg/Roman_Calculator_Kata/Readme.md

-# Roman Calculator Kata
+# Clean start for kata
-This is a kata that adds two Roman numeral strings and returns the sum as a Roman numeral string.
+This has one junit test and one behavior test (Cucumber) set up and passing.
+It uses Java 17 with Junit 5 and Cucumber 3.

-It is developed in Java with version 11.
-I used Cucumber as well to show how BDD and TDD could be used to develop the solution.
+Run `mvn test`